arvindrana11/.dotfiles/README.md

 # .dotfiles
-xinitrc , bash_profile, bashrc etc..
+xinitrc , bash_profile, bashrc <br>
-Just add . before their name and paste them in your user folder
+Just add "." before their name and paste them in your user folder.